 To assist all applicants there is a SUSI Support Desk which is open from Monday to Friday 9.00 a.m to 5.30 p.m.

 Phone: 0761 08 7874

 Facebook: SUSI Support

 For further information and to apply for a grant please refer to the SUSI website directly at www.susi.ie

 What if I’m already in receipt of a grant?

-Students who are currently in receipt of a student grant and who are progressing to the next stage of the same course will continue to be assessed and paid by the existing awarding authorities i.e. the relevant Local Authority or Education Training Board.
-Please contact the Grants Office in GMIT directly for payment dates.
+Students who are currently in receipt of a student grant and who are progressing to the next stage of the same course will continue to be assessed and paid by the existing awarding authorities i.e. Student Universal Support Ireland (SUSI).
+Please contact SUSI Payments Office directly for payment dates.